lfph/foundation/collaboration-tools.md

   - For changes/cancellations, email the invitees as well to inform them of the cancellation
   - When provisioning a new series of recurring meetings, instruct invites to remove old entries manually.
 - Courtesy Email, as a meeting lead it is a best practice to email the applicable sub-group with a note about any new meetings available, any meeting changes, or meeting cancellations.

+### How our public calendar is set up

+This is regarding the public calendar hosted at lfph.io/calendar and is mostly for LFPH staff reference.

+- To have a groups.io calendar get added to the LFPH public calendar, that group needs to add ca-notices@hyperledger.org as a member to the group.
+- After that, any events that are posted to that group within groups.io should also be posted to the public calendar.
+- If an event is changed or removed, it is worth double-checking that the public calendar gets updated.
+- If there are any problems with the public calendar, please contact the Hyperledger Community Architects Team, who are kind enough to maintain this technology for LFPH.

 [Code of Conduct]: code-of-conduct.md
 [LF Public Health Calendar]: https://lists.lfph.io/calendar